 - Amy Jo Martin – Every time I listen to her Why Not Now? podcast, it provides inspiration for my soul.
 The info isn’t tactical; it reconnects you with “your why” (here’s mine) and your mission to help make the world a better place.

 There are many other great podcasts; however, those are the three that I listen to religiously.
-Other ones you may love are: Jenna Kutcher (Goal Digger), Lewis Howes (The School of Greatness), and two by Rachel Hollis (RISE and RISE Together).
+Other ones you may love are: Jenna Kutcher (Goal Digger), Lewis Howes (The School of Greatness), and Rachel Hollis (RISE).

 If you’re an educator or school counselor, you’ll enjoy these podcasts: